-The authors thank the following individuals for their assistance in providing information for and/or review of the guide: Dr. Sid Bosworth, University of Vermont Department of Plant and Soil Science; Dr. Bill Curran, Pennsylvania State University; Roger Rainville, Borderview Research Farm; and Lindsey Ruhl, University of Vermont Extension.
+The authors thank the following individuals for their assistance in providing information for and/or review of the guide: Dr. Sid Bosworth, University of Vermont Department of Plant and Soil Science; Dr. Bill Curran, Pennsylvania State University; and Roger Rainville, Borderview Research Farm.